StraightCurlyCurves/python-module-import-handling/README.md

 ## Solution

-A viable solution to the issues of relative imports in Python could involve appending the absolute path of the shared top-level directory to the system path (`sys.path`).
+A viable, and probably the only simple solution to the issues of relative imports in Python is to append the absolute path of the shared top-level directory to the system path (`sys.path`).
 This shared top-level directory represents the first directory that is common between the current module (module B in this example) and the module being imported (module A).
 By appending the path of this shared top-level directory to `sys.path`, Python is instructed to also search in this directory when attempting to import modules and it eliminates the need for relative imports using dot notation.

 This appending is done in the module where the import of module A is needed, by leveraging the `__file__` attribute.
 This attribute consistently provides the path to the file in which it is used - in this example module B - regardless of the execution context.